-The childminder was registered in 1989.
-She lives with her husband in the Stalybridge area of Tameside.
-The play room, dining room, kitchen and conservatory of the childminder's home are used for childminding and there is an enclosed garden for outside play.
-The childminder is registered to care for a maximum of four children at any one time but is not caring for children at present.
-No children on roll When a provider does not have children on roll at the time of the inspection, inspection judgements are based on evidence gathered from discussions with the provider and an inspection of the premises, equipment and relevant documentation.
+The childminder was registered approximately 26 years ago.
+She lives with her husband, daughter and her granddaughter who is 14 years old in the London Borough of Hackney.
+Most areas of the ground and first floor maisonette are used for childminding and there is a fully enclosed garden for outside play.
+The childminder is registered to care for a maximum of three children at any one time, but is currently not minding.

+When a provider does not have children on roll at the time of the inspection, inspection judgements are based on evidence gathered from discussions with the provider and an inspection of the premises, equipment and relevant documentation.
 As there are no children on roll, the quality of the provision cannot be judged better than satisfactory because there is no reliable evidence on which to assess its impact on children.

-THE EFFECTIVENESS OF THE PROVISION Helping children to be healthy The provision is satisfactory.
+THE EFFECTIVENESS OF THE PROVISION

+Helping children to be healthy

+The provision is satisfactory.